adrianviniciuscs/adrianviniciuscs/README.md

   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/git/git-original.svg" height="40" alt="git logo"  />
   <img width="12" />
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linux/linux-original.svg" height="40" alt="linux logo"  />
 </div>

 ## 🚧 Projects

 #### 🌱 [Plantcare](https://github.com/adrianviniciuscs/plantcare)

-The project im currently working on!
-Im developing a website where users can add the plants they have to their profile and get tips on how to take care of them
+Currently, I'm working on this project!
+I'm developing a website where users can add the plants they have to their profile and get tips on how to take care of them.

 #### 🐾 [Animaps](https://github.com/adrianviniciuscs/animaps)

 I built a web platform to help people report stray animals to local authorities.
-The project is on hold currently, but i plan on expanding it in the future.
+The project is on hold currently, but I plan on expanding it in the future.

 ## 📧 Contact